berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 A lot of interesting filenames, especially the `dbadmin` directory. <br>
 Anything with *"admin"* in the title may be worth a look. <br>
-Finally, we'll like fimap see if we can dig anywhere we aren't supposed to. <br>
+Finally, we'll let fimap see if we can dig anywhere we aren't supposed to be able to. <br>

   `fimap -H -d 3 -u "http://192.168.56.101" -w /tmp/fimap_output | tee fimap_result`